Hopp til hovedinnhold

 The Short Answer

 Babies under 6 months should not be given water — not even a few sips.
 From around 6 months, when solid foods begin, small amounts of water (60–120 ml / 2–4 oz per day) can be offered with meals.
-This recommendation is consistent across the WHO, AAP, NHS, and Helsedirektoratet.
+This recommendation is consistent across the WHO, AAP, and NHS.

 Why No Water Before 6 Months?